Residential ORGANIZING SOLUTIONS

 Letting Go TO makE room for something else

 Home organizing solutions abound.
 But it is how we feel about our stuff that gets in the way of following through with the guidelines and suggestions offered.
-Our attachments to our stuff, the memories they evoke, the money spent, and the "what ifs..." all make it more challenging to let go when we truly don't need, use, or love something anymore.
+Our attachments to our stuff, the memories they evoke, the money spent, and the "what ifs" make it more challenging to let go of what we truly don't need, use, or love.
 I get it!

 There was a time in my life when I had too much stuff.
 For example...I LOVE books!
 I was the person who would come home after listening to a motivational speaker with all of their books and audio tapes.
 And, although I would read one or two right away, the remainder of the books would sit idle, collecting dust and adding to the clutter in my office.
 Not only did they create visual overstimulation, but I felt guilty for not reading the rest and for wasting money which added mental clutter.
 And the audio tapes, forget about it!

 I no longer collect books haphazardly.
 I am more selective and deliberate in my choices.
 I keep fewer books and only those that make my heart sing or that I feel confident that I will use for reference or reread.
 That said, I am peeling the onion one layer at a time.
 Next stop...cookbooks, which I adore.
 Am I going to try recipes in a book that I haven't opened in 28 years?
 I think not!
 I will keep my favorites and a few that add beautiful color to my bookcase.
 That's it!

 It is my mission to assist you to do the hard thing.
 Home organizing solutions include letting go of the physical stuff that you no longer love, need, or want and evaluating your schedules and habits.

 This simple shift, letting go, allows you to pause and to make space for other things in your life.
 It is a visual reminder of the possibilities that are waiting for you, and gives you back the control to make decisions about how to direct your space and time.